HenrikJoreteg/hjs-webpack/README.md

 }
 ```

-Assiming you've got some JS written that you've set as your `in` in the `webpack.config.js` you can run `npm start` and open a browser to `http://localhost:3000` and you everything should Just Work™.
+Assuming you've got some JS written that you've set as your `in` in the `webpack.config.js` you can run `npm start` and open a browser to `http://localhost:3000` and you everything should Just Work™.

 When you're wanting to do a build, just run `npm run build`.
 The `prebuild` script should clear and re-create a folder called `public` (you'll have to tweak this a bit if you're on windows).
 The build will generate your files into `public`.